 Who is Craig?

-I attended the University of Missouri in Columbia, serving as the Spirit Chair and playing trombone for Marching Mizzou, and ending up with a bachelor’s degree in geography and a minor in history so as to graduate in four years and pursue ministry with The Navigators.
+I attended the University of Missouri in Columbia, served as the Spirit Chair and playing trombone for Marching Mizzou, and ended up with a bachelor’s degree in geography and a minor in history so as to graduate in four years and pursue ministry with The Navigators, whom I met at Mizzou.

 In 2003, having worked with over 800 college students and 15,000 junior high and high school students, I co-authored and published TwentySomeone: Finding Yourself in a Decade of Transition, a practical theology book for people entering, experiencing, and exiting their twenties (parents of twenty-somethings tend to be readers as well).
 I’ve also published articles in Christianity TodayDiscipleship Journal, and ByFaith.